KarolChlasta/nsp-model/README.md

 nsp-model
 =========
-Cybernetic models used by Neural Simulation Pipeline
+Cybernetic models used by the Neural Simulation Pipeline